GarnetSunset/Haircuttery/readme.md

 A program I wrote for work, meant to scrape Better Business Bureau and 800notes with an excel file.

+WARNING.
+THIS IS AN EXPERIMENTAL BRANCH.
+GLITCHES AND ROUGHNESS ARE TO BE EXPECTED.

 ### Windows Users

 Download and Install this: